-In addition to graduate research assistantships awarded by the Department, there are sources of financial aid available through College and University offices for both new and returning students (see: http://gradschool.utk.edu/graduate-student-life/costs-funding/graduate-fellowships/).
+In addition to graduate research assistantships awarded by the Department, there are sources of financial aid available through College and University offices for both new and returning students (see: Graduate Fellowships and Awards - The Graduate School (utk.edu)).
 There are also awards from both government and business sources for students working on their dissertations.
 Also, graduate students are eligible for some financial aid programs offered by the U.S. Department of Education.
 Contact the Office of Financial Aid for assistance with these programs (see paragraph below on financial aid).